SpykerNZ/one-pace-for-plex/README.md

     Your files will be renamed to the corresponding One Piece episode, i.e.:
     "[One Pace][1] Romance Dawn 01 [1080p][FB72C13F].mkv" -> "One Pace - S01E01 - Romance Dawn, the Dawn of an Adventure.mkv"

-[^1]: Inside 'exceptions.json' each missing episode is stored.
-This is a simple lookup table for matching your episode filenames to the correct .nfo file.
-It looks in your season directory to see if any of the .mkv files have matching text, then adds it as the corresponding episode number if found.
+[^1]: Inside 'exceptions.json' you can map any file name to a specific episode number.
+It looks in your specified season directory to see if any of the .mkv files have matching text in their filenames, then renames it as the corresponding episode number if found.
 If you have some strange episode naming, you may need to modify this json and add your episode filenames.

 ### 5. Install XBMCnfoTVImporter